MGShahbazJahan/Attendance-Management-System/README.md

   + os
   + express-session
 * If you want to use MongoDBcompass for this project then create a database in the shell containing data present in DB folder.
 After creating the Database in MongoDBCompass in app.js change the url variable to access the local MongoDB.
 * After all the above step are completed, you are ready to host the website on your localhost.
-TO do that run the following command 'node app.js'
+To do that run the following command 'node app.js'